-Pepperdine Mock Trial members pose for a picture after a competition at UC Berkley on Nov.
+Pepperdine Mock Trial members pose for a picture after a competition at UC Berkeley on Nov.
 6. The team argued a case about a plane crash and who should be held liable, Sagona said.
 Photo courtesy of Katie Donovan

 Pepperdine Mock Trial allows students to get first-hand courtroom and legal experience while being part of a community, said Alexandra Sagona, Seaver College graduate (’17) and Mock Trial coach.

-The Mock Trial team consists of over 40 students who participate in competitions against other universities, such as UC Berkley and Claremont McKenna College.
+The Mock Trial team consists of over 40 students who participate in competitions against other universities, such as UC Berkeley and Claremont McKenna College.
 Students on the team are responsible for researching previous cases and presenting their arguments.
 Practicing attorneys, Sagona and Michael Reid, coach the team.
 Additionally, the team presents their cases to circuit court judges, Sagona said.

 “It’s a great avenue for people who want to go into law to build their college resume,” Sagona said.
 “It is also pretty much the only hands-on experience that you’ll ever have before going into law school.
 So that’s awesome and invaluable.”